warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 the error makes it clear that a field has been encountered that was not present when the warehouse database schema was created.
 The field itself was detected in the Cloudant document having an `_ID` of  `70f6284d2a395396dbb3a60b4cf1cac2`.

-There are two possible options:
+There are two possible solution options:

 * Remove the extra field from the Cloudant document.
 * [Update the warehouse schema](warehousing.html#customizing-the-warehouse-schema).